3d Modularity Revisited: Examples

 That said, we know that

-and the construction using the trefoil knots does give surgeries expressions for the (defect) $\hat Z$-invariants using Conjecture \ref{con:habiro}.
+and the construction using the trefoil knots does give surgery expressions for the (defect) $\hat Z$-invariants using Conjecture \ref{con:habiro}.
 We hence wonder whether a similar expression could be obtained for surgeries along the $\mathbf{4}_{1}$ knot.